Making money is the aim of the game, but how exactly do affiliate websites promote their affiliate links and earn commissions?

 As the name suggests, PC Part Picker is a website that provides informative and helpful content to help people choose PC components and computer products.
 It’s a great example of an affiliate website that puts the audience first and focuses on delivering the best content in the niche.

 Rather than publishing generic comparison articles on a type of product, PC Part Picker gets super specific with detailed buyers guides targeting long-tail keywords like “Building a Gaming PC for Under $750”.
 They earn money through affiliate links to Best Buy and other retailers.
 By prioritizing the needs of its audience, PC Part Picker has become a hugely successful affiliate business.

 What Moms Love offers free advice, guides, recommendations, and product reviews to help new mothers take care of their children and find fun activities to do with their kids.
 What Moms Love is a lesson in writing about what you know.
 The owner, Aly, has four children of her own, and decided to start What Moms Love to share her experiences, tips, and product recommendations for new mothers.

 It is an excellent example of an affiliate website that leverages social media to promote affiliate products.
 What Moms Love has a and a Pinterest following of over 45,000.
 To reach an audience of new mothers, Pinterest is the perfect social media platform.
-Over 70% of Pinterest users are female, and 80% of U.S. mothers that regularly use the internet are on the platform.
+Over 80% of U.S. mothers that regularly use the internet are on the platform.